Micho001/unleashing-julia/README.md

 14. I know most of you might not think of a; what if i want to store a unique value without it been repeated, how do i go about it and all that. well look no further than a set array, with this, you can store your values and not even think that a duplicate might appear.

+    you can even do the union, intersection and even the difference with sets

+# Game time
+- > Fizz_Buzz
+    - shows Fizz when divisible by 3 without a remainder and shows Buzz when divivded by 5 also without a remainder

+- > Guessing Game
+    - requires a user input of number from 1 - 10. it repeats infinitly until the user guesses the correct number